 Barty first to qualify for WTA Finals in Shenzhen

-Sept 10 (Reuters) - World number one Ash Barty has become the first player to qualify for the season-ending WTA Finals in Shenzhen, the WTA Tour has said.
+World number one Ash Barty has become the first player to qualify for the season-ending WTA Finals in Shenzhen, the WTA has said.

-The 23-year-old, who won her maiden Grand Slam title at the French Open this year, will be making her singles debut in the Oct.
-27-Nov.
-3 Finals, which offer $14 million in prize money.
+The 23-year-old, who won her maiden Grand Slam title at the French Open this year, will be making her singles debut in the October 27-November 3 Finals, which offer $14 million in prize money.

-"It's been a goal from the very start of the year to qualify for the WTA Finals," Barty, Australia's first women's number one since Evonne Goolagong Cawley in 1976, told the WTA website https://www.wtatennis.com/news/barty-mertens-sabalenka-qualify-2019-shiseido-wta-finals-shenzhen.
+"It's been a goal from the very start of the year to qualify for the WTA Finals," Barty, Australia's first women's number one since Evonne Goolagong Cawley in 1976, told the WTA website.

 "I'm proud of the work my team and I have put in to get to this point, and I'm honoured to be among the top eight players of the season."